expresso/cli/README.md

 ```

 ## Multiple Routes
-For now, if you have multiple routes, want to use custom middleware or perform any other custom initialization logic, you should provide an app factory function; the CLI will load said function and feed to to @expresso/app to initalize your application.
+For now, if you have multiple routes, want to use custom middleware or perform any other custom initialization logic, you should provide an app factory function; the CLI will load said function and feed it to @expresso/app to initalize your application.

 > **Note: [@expresso/errors](https://npmjs.org/package/@expresso/errors) is automatically loaded for you, you don't need to load it in your factory function.
 An option to disable this behaviour can be added provided anyone need it (please open an issue if you do)**